cloud-simple/helm-values-from-file/README.md

-> Here an example of helm helper provided to get values from custom file
+> Here is an example of helm helper intended for getting values from custom file

 ## How it works